-This is perhaps the most beautiful, certainly the most artists old map print of Liverpool on this site.
+This is perhaps the most beautiful, certainly the most artistic old map print of Liverpool on this site.

 Two more of Liverpool’s landmark buildings – now both sadly lost – are here: the Custom House and the Sailor’s Home.